 Complete this classic appetizer by making some quick homemade dipping sauces.
 Of course, you could use store-bought barbecue sauce, ranch dressing, blue cheese, and honey mustard for the crescent dogs.

 You can even serve the pigs in blankets with plain ol’ ketchup and mustard!
-Use whatever you have, also try serving with Hot Honey for a unique spicy sweet variation and I love this Smashburger fry sauce for dipping too!
+Use whatever you have.
+Also, try serving with Hot Honey for a unique, spicy-sweet variation.
+I also love this Smashburger fry sauce for dipping.

 Fresh Tips

-• f you double or triple the recipe and use more than one can of dough, remember to work in batches.
-The refrigerated dough needs to remain chilled, or it becomes difficult to work with.
+- If you double or triple the recipe and use more than one can of crescents, remember to work in batches.
+The refrigerated dough must remain chilled; otherwise, it becomes difficult to work with.
 Make the first batch, then remove the second can from the fridge and go from there.

 Variations & Substitutions